 The large projects already successfully implemented make it possible for ecotel to offer similar projects, also to other major customers with decentralised structures.
-These particularly include the customisable remote router management service, connectivity solutions within an MPLS VPN, and central firewall services in ecotel's data centre.
+These particularly include the customisable remote router management service, connectivity solutions within an MPLS VPN, and central firewall services in ecotel's data centre. ecotel also successfully established itself on the SD-WAN market with several reference projects.
 It is also possible to enter into contract renewal talks with existing customers before the end of the contractual minimum terms.
 The experience and knowledge gained gives ecotel the opportunity to extend relationships with major customers.
 In addition, potential new customers benefit from the experience ecotel has gathered in recent years (e.g. rollouts in the retailer environment), giving ecotel the opportunity to conclude further profitable contracts with major customers.
 After the active migration of existing customers from ISDN to All-IP has been largely completed over the last few years, the existing sales capacity can now focus more strongly on gaining new customers.